-Winter Pool Problems (And How To Avoid Them)
+Winter Pool Problems (and How to Avoid Them)

 Winter is here!
 You can finally prop your feet up and forget about pool maintenance for a few months, right?!
 Well, not quite.
-The truth is, harsh winter weather conditions paired with a lack of regular pool care can severely damage a pool during the off-season months.
-In this blog, we’ll look at some of the most common cold weather pool problems.
+The truth is, harsh winter weather conditions, paired with a lack of regular pool care, can severely damage a pool during the off-season months.
+In this blog, we’ll look at some of the most common cold-weather pool problems.
 Then we'll help you out with a few winter pool care tips to help you avoid those issues.

 Before you close the pool for the winter, you meticulously clean the pool, balance the water, add algaecide and other winter chemicals, and make sure sanitizer levels are enough to last through the off-season.
 But when temperatures rise above 60ºF, your pristine swimming pool can quickly become a cesspool if you're not careful.
 This is especially true if you have a mesh cover, which allows fine particles to filter through.
 The same can happen if you have cover damage (more on that below).
-Excess organic debris in the water uses up your sanitizer quickly, opening the door for germs and algae to take over.
+Excess organic debris in the water uses up sanitizer quickly, opening the door for germs and algae to take over.

 Although you won't be able to balance pool water until you reconnect the equipment, you can still test and manage sanitizer levels.
 Add non-chlorine shock or additional sanitizer as needed to maintain clean, healthy water.
 Just remember to circulate the water with a pool brush or submersible pump when adding any winter chemicals.

 If you notice the pool taking on a green hue, or if you notice significant stains and scale buildup, consider bringing a water sample to your local pool store for professional testing and advice.
 In some cases, you may need to open the pool a little early to keep the problem from getting worse.
 So how often should you test pool water in the winter?